 Despite her desperate situation, she refused to give up.
+Like youth careers do, hers took an unusual turn.
 When a friend nudged Mamiki to apply for the JumpStart internship, she grabbed the chance.
 She hid her nerves, showed up for an interview with Stephen and Betty, and said her prayers.
 “Imagine my joy when I got this position,” says Mamiki, remembering the encounter, five years ago.

-“No child in Mamiki’s care is a hopeless case,” says Mrs Tsotseti, who mentors the young teacher.
+“No child in Mamiki’s care is a hopeless case,” says Mrs Tsotseti, who mentors the maths tutor.
 Mamiki said, “She teaches me a lot about teaching, and makes me feel very special.”
 With the JumpStart bursary, Mamiki’s dream is burning brightly.